Introduction

 CSS.
 I found clients both on the internet and in the real world in St. Louis and

 Columbia, MO.
-I cared deeply about web standards and accessibility.
+I knew a lot about web standards and accessibility and could make

 I also designed logos and graphics using Adobe Photoshop and Illustrator, which